New sincerity: As a cultural movement

 A review of a 2016 play by Alena Smith The New Sincerity observes that it "captures the spirit of an age lightly lived and easily forgotten, which strives for a significance and a magnitude that won't be easily achieved".

 In the early 2020s, the shift toward a more overt embrace of new sincerity was codified in James Poniewozik's New York Times piece titled, "How TV Went From David Brent to Ted Lasso."
 Poniewozik details the shift, arguing that "In TV's ambitious comedies, as well as dramas, the arc of the last 20 years is not from bold risk-taking to spineless inoffensiveness.
 But it is, in broad terms, a shift from irony to sincerity.
 By 'irony' here, I don't mean the popular equation of the term with cynicism or snark.
 I mean an ironic mode of narrative, in which what a show 'thinks' is different from what its protagonist does.
 Two decades ago, TV's most distinctive stories were defined by a tone of dark or acerbic detachment.
 Today, they're more likely to be earnest and direct."
 Poniewozik goes on to address possible impetus for doing away with the disjoint between writer and character ascribing some cause to what Emily Nussbaum calls "bad fans", but the thrust of his critique centers on the possible shift towards the representation of new and previously unrepresented voices.
 As Poniewozik puts it, "In some cases, it's also a question of who has gotten to make TV since 2001.
 Antiheroes like David Brent and Tony Soprano, after all, came along after white guys like them had centuries to be heroes.
 The voices and faces of the medium have diversified, and if you're telling the stories of people and communities that TV never made room for before, skewering might not be your first choice of tone.
 I don't want to oversimplify this: Series like Atlanta, Ramy, Master of None and Insecure all have complex stances toward their protagonists.
 But they also have more sympathy toward them than, say, Arrested Development."
 With this perspective in mind and considering the shift towards an embrace of diverse views and opinions, the appearance of new sincerity in film and television is understandable if not expected.
-However, it is important to note that prior to the current shift towards new sincerity, popular culture had embraced a period of "high irony", as Poniewozik deems it.
+However, prior to the current shift towards new sincerity, popular culture had embraced a period of "high irony", as Poniewozik deems it.